What the CCR contains

 The individual credit commitments of CCR participants are registered.
 These cover:

-- credit equivalents of selected off-balance-sheet claims
+• credit equivalents of other selected off-balance-sheet exposures

-The CCR database, updated on a monthly basis, contains:
+The database, updated monthly, contains:

-Banks and branches of foreign banks carrying on business in the Czech Republic, as well as other persons where so provided in a special legislative act (CCR participants) have access to:
+Banks and branches of foreign banks carrying on business in the Czech Republic, as well as other persons where so provided in a special legislative act (CCR participants), have access to:

 The CCR contains information subject to banking secrecy.
 The transfer of information from this database to legally recognised CCR participants is not a breach of banking secrecy.
 However, CCR participants must treat information on the clients of another participant acquired from the CCR as if it were information on their own clients.